 Rules for some of the more recent ancestors of modern backgammon, as reconstructed from their descriptions in books from the seventeenth century.
 Also see the old games of dublets and ticktack.
 The Swedish-Tables Association seeks to rekindle interest in a seventeenth century version of the board game.
 The Edmond Hoyle blog by David Levy discusses eighteenth century backgammon and other games.

 The Trictrac Home Page

 David Levy's exploration of the game which was popular in French society prior to the revolution.
 Also see Le jeu de Trictrac.
 Soumille is the the First Trictrac Program.
-The free TricTracManiac program plays by Dutch rules.
 The game of Jacquet was started around 1800 with the decline of trictrac.

-Play online against the computer at Fuzztak.com in English and Arabic.
+By Quirkat Limited to play online against the computer in Arabic or English.
 Tawle contains three different versions of backgammon, the most popular ones in the Middle East: Sheish Beish, Ma7booseh, and 31.
 For Apple devices there are Tawle and Tawla apps.
 There is a free Tawla (Mahboseh) app to download for Blackberry devices.

 The rules according to Hoyle for a variation which has been popular in the U.S.Navy.
 There is an AceyDeucey game for Android devices.
 Download the shareware Absolute Acey Deucey for Macintosh OS X and iPad.
 Play the game online at Games4money, VOG, or VPchat and elsewhere.
 There is also a Java version of Acey Deucy which you can use to play online against a friend or computer opponent.